Gnkgo/summaries/CN/cn_summary.md

 - **Type=MX:** Value is the canonical name of a mail server with alias Name.

+## Random
+- slow start threshold (ssthresh):
+    - function of congestion
+    - timout, we set sstresh = cwnd/2
+    - initially cwnd is infinity
+    - slow start until a timeout occurs
+    - slow sart until timeout or we reach ssthresh -> we switch to AIMD

+- A socket is a software abstraction by which an application process exchanges network messages with the (transport layer in the) operating system

 ## Quiz
 - **The Maximum Segment Size(MSS) of TCP is equal to:**
 MSS = MTU - header(IP) - headeer(TCP)